Easy Carpet Cleaning Tips for Your Home

-Refreshing carpets after a special event, season of tough use, or simply any time of year is easy with these tips from the experts at the Carpet and Rug Institute (CRI), a national carpet trade association that focuses on science-based research, customer advocacy and environmental initiatives.
+Refreshing carpets after a special event, a season of tough use, or simply any time of year is easy with these tips from the experts at the Carpet and Rug Institute (CRI), a national carpet trade association that focuses on science-based research, customer advocacy, and environmental initiatives.

 Create a Vacuum Schedule for Your Carpet